ncoghlan/misc/notes/conferences/pyconus2013/20130313-language-summit.rst

 Jeff Hardy

 * Already supports 2.7
-* Jeff's made some attempts at Python 3 support, hoping to take another look this year
+* Jeff's made some attempts at Python 3 support, hopes to take another look this year
 * Not many contributors, definitely welcome more
 * Now Apache licensed on Github (shared repo with IronRuby)